UNdot33K/ScriptKiddie_AV/README.md

 1. Press Start > search > task scheduler

-2. Action > Create task [fill the name "FIM_AV"]
+2. ACTIONS > CREATE TASK [Fill the name "FR_AV"]

 3. RUN WITH HIGHEST PRIVILEGES

 4. ACTIONS [browse for "script.bat"]

-5. TRIGGERS [START TASK AT LOGON]
+5. TRIGGERS [Start task on workstation unlock]

-6. Settings ["allow task run on demand"]
+6. SETTINGS [Allow task run on demand]

-7. on the desktop create shortcut and add:
+7. On the desktop create a shortcut fro the "script.bat"

-8. schtasks /run /TN "FIM_AV"

-9. Press Start > search > shell:startup [ENTER]
+8. Press Start > search > shell:startup [ENTER]

-   and place there your created lnk.
+9. Place there your created lnk.

-(To make things easier, probably i'll include a batch file to the repository doing all the above steps).
+Note: You can use the tasksch.bat included in the repository, which will do all above procedure and also include a .lnk in the StartUp folder so it can load FR_AV, every time you're starting Windows.

 IMPORTANT: When running FIM-RIM_AV for the first time, do the following: click on the